MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 > By implementing all steps in this article, you can mitigate the risk of an attacker being able to read messages that
 > are sent to your bot, send messages that impersonate your bot, and steal secret keys.

-If you are using the [Bot Builder SDK for .NET](../dotnet/bot-builder-dotnet-overview.md) or the [Bot Builder SDK for Node.js](../nodejs/index.md), you do not need to implement the security procedures described in this article, because the SDK automatically does it for you.
+If you are using the [Bot Framework SDK for .NET](../dotnet/bot-builder-dotnet-overview.md) or the [Bot Framework SDK for Node.js](../nodejs/index.md), you do not need to implement the security procedures described in this article, because the SDK automatically does it for you.
 Simply configure your project with the App ID and password that you obtained for your bot during [registration](../bot-service-quickstart-registration.md) and the SDK will handle the rest.

 > [!WARNING]
 > In December 2016, v3.1 of the Bot Framework security protocol introduced changes to several values that are